All rights reserved © 2015 by Ernest Bywater

 After consulting their local Church leadership all of the ministers of religion contacted by Pastor James and Gary take the same actions as James did.
 For some weeks the papers are travelling about from minister to minister at the local level.
 Many also copy them and send them on to the others in their area.
 It’s over two months before the information starts to find its way further up the Church hierarchies.
 The first to hear of the actions is a Catholic Bishop when a member complains to him because they have to have a second wedding for the civil side.
 Most of the priests within his authority have already resigned as civil celebrants, so the Bishop asks the priest concerned why.
-He’s not happy when he’s given a copy of the papers.
+The Bishop is not happy when he’s given a copy of the papers.
 He reads it all, and he can see why the actions have been taken to protect the local churches, but he still feels the Church should fight it.
-He copies it on to the other bishops, and up the line.
+He copies it on to the other bishops and up the church’s line of authority.
 He also contacts his equivalents in the other churches to let them know about the issue.

 Within a few more months seventy percent of all ministers of religion in the local churches are no longer registered marriage celebrants.
-Some high level Church leaders think this is a good idea, because it protects the Church and its property while still allowing the upper levels to fight the law.
+Some high level Church leaders think this is a good idea because it protects the Church and its property while still allowing the upper levels to fight the law.
 A few of the Churches send out instructions to their ministers to resign as civil celebrants under the civil laws.

 Six months after Gary speaks with James there’s not a minister of religion in Australia who’s authorised as a marriage celebrant under the Commonwealth Marriage Act, or any other civil law.
 The high level Church leaders are still fighting a media campaign against the law change, but no one on the local level is saying much about it.